banzekin/my_aliases/README.md

 The shell maintains a list of aliases that may be set and unset with the alias and unalias commands.

 ## What do I need to use the script?
-First you need is to get installed Linux and you should use <i>BASH</i> as default shell.
+You need to get installed Linux and you should use <i>BASH</i> as default shell.

 ## Compatibility
 The script is compatible with any Linux distribution that uses BASH as default shell but I've made this script under